 Reimbursements from SSPP and other sources and all disbursements of such receipts, shall be accounted for through fund 999.

-An individual at each institution, generally the Institution Risk Manager (IRM), shall maintain a record of the proceeds and expenditures for each claim and periodically reconcile fund balances.
+An individual at each institution, generally the Institution Risk Manager (IRM) or the IRM’s designee, shall maintain a record of the proceeds and expenditures for each claim and periodically reconcile fund balances.

-The department that incurred the loss may then begin making replacement expenditures from fund 999 up to the amount of the expenditure limit.
-Expenditures, which must be approved by the IRM, must be for items that are identical or similar in nature to the lost property and/or services needed to restore it to its original use.
+The department that incurred the loss may then begin making replacement expenditures from fund 999 up to the amount of the predetermined scope of work expenditure limit or follow other prescribed campus steps.
+Expenditures, which must be approved by the IRM or the IRM’s designee, must be for items that are identical or similar in nature to the lost property and/or services needed to restore it to its original use.